ItIsNooby/SnapShot-Frontend/index.md

       </div>
     </div>
     <div class="post-content">
-      <p> I get carried by Joel Embiid and he's the only reason why I lead the league in assists per game.
+      <p> I get carried by Joel Embiid and he's the only reason why I lead the league in assists per game fr.
 I am the literally the 4th best player on my team behind Joel, Tyrese, and of course Tobias Harris.
 I need to lose some weight too.</p>
     </div>
     <div class="post-actions">
       <button><img src="like.png" alt="Like icon">Like</button>